SelfPrivacy/selfprivacy-nixos-config/README.md

 And push the changes.
 Take note of the commit hash.

+If you added a new SelfPrivacy module, you have to add it to the `sp-modules` input in `flake.nix` and update the `userdata.json` template.

 ### NixOS infect

 On [selfprivacy-nixos-infect](https://git.selfprivacy.org/SelfPrivacy/selfprivacy-nixos-infect) modify the commit hash on this line: